Looking for a fun science experiment for kids at home or at school? They’ll be in awe watching this Rain Cloud in a Jar experiment.

 How to Make a Volcano at Home in 3 Easy Steps – The kids will be in Awe!

 Frozen Ice Balloons Science Experiment – Examine how ice is created and how it melts.
-It’s a fun winter experiment or any time of year.

 If you looking for more fun STEM experiences at home we love the monthly Tech kits from Creation Crate.
 Each month you get all the components to create a new electronic project with video & paper instructions.